-A sorta PSA on this NATIONAL WOMEN’S FRIENDSHIP DAY…
+A sorta PSA during this NATIONAL WOMEN’S FRIENDSHIP MONTH…

 IT IS NEVER TOO LATE